What keeps us in the comfort zone

 Now fear is an essential survival mechanism.
 It’s a warning signal when there is danger, and so it keeps us safe and prevents us from doing things that might harm us.

-However, when our lives are not in danger, fear is nothing more than a handbrake that’s holds us back and stops us from doing and becoming what we can do and become.
+However, when our lives are not in danger, fear is nothing more than a handbrake that’s holds us back and stops us from living to our full human potential.
 It stops us from thriving.

 We’re afraid of being the bad guy; of standing out; of being ridiculed; of being rejected; of being unpopular; of being stupid; of losing control; of failing; of feedback; of getting fired.